ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

     image_west = align_and_trace_rays(light_direction=incident_ray_direction_west)
     image_above = align_and_trace_rays(light_direction=incident_ray_direction_above)

-If we were to now plot the results of all four considered incident ray directions we get the following image:
+If we were to now plot the results of all four considered incident ray directions, we get the following image:

 .. figure:: ./images/tutorial_multiple_flux.png
    :width: 100 %